einwoko96/sd-gcp/README.md

-# Five video classification methods

-The five video classification methods:

-1. Classify one frame at a time with a ConvNet
-1. Extract features from each frame with a ConvNet, passing the sequence to an RNN, in a separate network
-1. Use a time-dstirbuted ConvNet, passing the features to an RNN, much like #2 but all in one network
+# Senior Design Video Classification Project

-1. Extract features from each frame with a ConvNet and pass the sequence to an MLP
+Extract features from each frame with a ConvNet and pass the sequence to an MLP.
-1. Use a 3D convolutional network

-See the accompanying blog post for full details: https://medium.com/@harvitronix/five-video-classification-methods-implemented-in-keras-and-tensorflow-99cad29cc0b5

 ## Requirements